 Interactions with other medications: Drugs that can reduce the effect of oxcarbazepine include other anticonvulsants such as carbamazepine (Tegretol), phenobarbital (Luminal), phenytoin (Dilantin), and valproate (Depakene, Depakote).
 Oxcarbazepine can reduce the effectiveness of oral contraceptives and some cardiac medications, such as felodipine (Plendil) or verapamil (Calan).

 This is not a complete list of all known or potential drug interactions.
 To help prevent problems, always make sure that your pharmacist and all prescribers know about all medications you are taking, including over-the-counter drugs; dietary herbal supplements; folk or home remedies; or unusual foods, drinks, or dietary habits.

-Storage: Bupropion should be stored at controlled room temperature (68°F to 77°F) in a tightly closed, child-, light-, and moisture-resistant container.
+Storage: Store this medication at normal room temperature (59°F to 86°F) in a tightly closed, child-, light-, and moisture-resistant container.
 If you have difficulty opening child-resistant containers, your pharmacist can provide you with a container that is easier to open.
 Keep the medication out of direct sunlight and avoid storing it in a warm and humid area, such as the bathroom or kitchen, to avoid deterioration.
 To prevent accidental poisoning, keep all medications out of the reach of children or adults with dementia.
 Do not take expired medication.
 Do not transfer medication from one container to another.
 Carefully discard discontinued medication where children or adults with dementia cannot find it.